#003883

 The Future of Toy Safety in the EU

-What businesses need to know about the proposed Toy Safety Regulation
+What businesses need to know about the new Toy Safety Regulation (EU) 2025/2509

-The European Union is set to replace the Directive 2009/48/EC (Toy Safety Directive) with a new Regulation (Toy Safety Regulation), which has been received the final draft approved from the EU Council in June 2025.
-The new proposed Regulation introduces significant changes aimed at enhancing user's safety when playing with toys.
+The European Union repeals the Directive 2009/48/EC (Toy Safety Directive) with a new Regulation EU 2025/2509 (Toy Safety Regulation).
+The new Regulation introduces significant changes aimed at enhancing users' safety when playing with toys.

-The new Regulation is expected to entry into force in late 2025.
-Given the new Regulation will place substantial changes in the toy industry, brands, manufacturers, and stakeholders should be fully prepared, ensuring compliance with the requirements outlined in this new Regulation.
+The new Regulation enters into force on 1 January 2026.
+Given the substantial changes the new Regulation will bring to the toy industry, brands, manufacturers, and stakeholders should be fully prepared to ensure compliance with the requirements outlined in this Regulation.

 This white paper serves as a guide for toy brands, manufacturers, and stakeholders, offering insights into different aspects of the proposed Toy Safety Regulation, including: